 Not long ago, a customer came down from Ohio to visit us in North Carolina after ordering a Cambridge Chesterfield from RH.
 Restoration Hardware had come out with a version of our Chelsea Chesterfield they call the “Cambridge,” which has a tufted seat.
 He was adamant that he wanted to learn more about exactly how our frames were built, the materials used and how they were put together.
 Our customer told me that almost as soon as he saw it, he had issues with his Cambridge Chesterfield from RH.
 The tufting seemed shallow and imprecise.
 The legs were not very straight, but the biggest issue was the noise coming from the frame.
 It kept squeaking.
 Something wasn’t right.

-We think this because we have gone into their stores, looked at their furniture, and sat on their furniture.
-But most importantly because our customers tell us so.
-We get phone calls all the time from people who have received a piece they ordered from RH and were surprised and disappointed with the quality of what they received and want to switch to our furniture.
+This instance is not out of the blue – we get phone calls all the time from people who have received a piece they ordered from RH, and were surprised and disappointed to discover that despite the luxury price tag of RH furniture, the quality of what they received was not up to snuff – they want to switch to our furniture.

 - Kiln-dried hardwood frame

 - Stands on a caster-fitted base